Interpretation of Results

 - increase the utility of course evaluation results;

 - increase confidence in the value of the results; and

 - reduce instructor anxiety connected to the course evaluation process.

-The documents will help instructors, teaching assistants, academic administrators and students to both contribute to and benefit from the opportunities for extensive feedback that the Mercury system provides.
+The documents below will help instructors, teaching assistants, academic administrators and students to both contribute to and benefit from the opportunities for extensive feedback that the Mercury system provides.
 The documents are informed by extensive research, both at McGill and elsewhere, and refer where appropriate to specific policies and practices at McGill.

-This document provides guidelines and recommendations for interpreting both numerical data and written comments from course evaluations in reasonable and productive ways.
+This document [.pdf] provides guidelines and recommendations for interpreting both numerical data and written comments from course evaluations in reasonable and productive ways.
 It is intended to be used by instructors, teaching assistants and academic unit heads (Chairs, Directors and Deans).